franciscoprin/multi-tenant-meltano/README.md

 After that, run these commands:

 - (terminal #1): docker-compose up
+- (Note): waiting until all the containers are lift.
 - (terminal #2): cd meltano-pipeline
 - (terminal #2): ./meltano.sh invoke tap-postgres --discover